 Unemployment rose to near 30%.
 Youth unemployment soared over 50%.

-But the country ran out of money again
+… and the country runs out of money again …

-More money was needed – and realistically, debt relief as well, if the country were ever again to stand on its own two feet.
+More money was needed – and, realistically, debt relief as well if the country was ever to stand again on its own two feet.

-The country was now led by the left-wing government of Alexis Tsipras.
-Relations between representatives of the international lenders and Tsipras and his finance minister, Yanis Varoufakis, were poor – hampering negotiations.
+Greece was now led by Tsipras’ left-wing government.
+Relations between representatives of the international lenders and Tsipras and his finance minister, Yanis Varoufakis, were poisonous – hampering negotiations.